UK Arctic Research Station, UK

-The Natural Environment Research Council (NERC), UK, has funded the UK Arctic Research Station which is managed by the British Antarctic Survey.
+The station is funded by the Natural Environment Research Council (NERC) and managed andoperated by the British Antarctic Survey.

 Website